mmahmoudian/tmp-place/README.md

 - [x] implement file upload from the user
 - [x] generate 6 character file tag
 - [x] allow the user to specify the secret that should be provided during the download
+- [x] change to single app with subcommands
 - [ ] store the data in a sqlite database
 - [ ] implement file download
 - [ ] delete the file if it had the one-off flag